Here's why the Detroit Red Wings playoff drought will end in season 2024-25

 Goaltending:

 Ville Husso, James Reimer, and Alex Lyon, last season's inconsistent trio, are bolstered by veteran Cam Talbot, who is expected to provide stability and experience.
+Challenges:

 The team must overcome the loss of around 60 goals from departed players and ensure consistent goaltending.
 Husso's health and performance are crucial, with potential for a move before the season.